dignifiedalpaca/blog/README.md

 # Smallblog

-Smallblog is an easy to use blog engine build with [smallweb](https://www.smallweb.run/) in mind.
+Smallblog is an easy-to-use blog engine build with [smallweb](https://www.smallweb.run/) in mind.

 ![smallblog frontpage](static/img/front_page.png) ![article](static/img/article.png)

-Smallblog is very efficient to use, you just have to write your article in a markdown format and it's directly online.
-Everything is generated directly by scanning a folder, your blog post is automatically publicated without any compilation, CI/CD, etc...
+Smallblog is very efficient to use, you just have to write your article in a Markdown format, and it's directly online.
+Everything is generated directly by scanning a folder, your blog post is automatically published without any compilation, CI/CD, etc...

 It includes all the features you need for a blog: